norpchen/ArcadeStick/README.md

 The output button mapping is set up to emulate a PS3 controller, but you can change button mappings to recreate any HID gamepad device.

-Note that the code and documentation refer to buttons by colors -- see the photo in the extras folder of the finished ArcadeStick to better understand what the colored buttons are.
+Note that the code and documentation refer to buttons by colors.
 Obviously you don't have to follow the same color scheme, just rename the definitions in the enum. (also change the LED flashing colors to match your new colors?)

 ##Programming mode
 Programming mode is a special mode where various settings of the controller can be adjusted by the user.
 Settings will be saved to eeprom and restored on boot.